CivicActions/guidebook/docs/070-project-management/contract-expiration-tracking.md

 On the Legal Wrapper (see [template](https://docs.google.com/document/d/1BTkjJ2N8iPPsuxjb3cLfaqe30nfVQHSgs8cuWaFKalw/edit)), the <b>Awarded period of performance (initial)</b> section which will include contract dates.

-In addition, a link to all contracts is included at the top of the Legal Wrapper, on the <b>Contract folder</b> row.
-The link allows transparency for all base and modification contracts, including additional documents e.g., SOOs, etc.
+A link to all contracts is included at the top of the Legal Wrapper, on the <b>Contract folder</b> row.
+The linked folder will include all base and modification contracts, including additional documents (e.g., SOOs, etc.).

 ## Project Folders